btobin0/CaseStudy2DDS/readme.md

 - [NoSalary File XLS](https://github.com/btobin0/case2/blob/master/CaseStudy2CompSetNoSalary.xlsx) - This is the original NoSalaryFile.

 ## Please Give Constructive Feedback.
 ### I only get better with guidence.
-Any code suggestions, please provide snippet or
+Any code suggestions, please provide snippet or link to example to read.